dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 }
 {$ end test.dart $}
 {$ begin hint.txt $}
 The copyWith method shows up in a lot of classes and libraries.
-Yours should do a few things: use optional named parameters, create a new instance of MyDataObject, and use the data from the parameters to fill it (or the data from the current instance if the parameters are null.
+Yours should do a few things:
+use optional named parameters, create a new instance of MyDataObject, and use the data from the parameters to fill it
+(or the data from the current instance if the parameters are null).
 This is a chance to get more practice with the ?? operator!
 {$ end hint.txt $}
 ```